metal-stack/sonic-configdb-utils/README.md

 ## Usage

-Create an `input.yaml` file with config variables as defined in the [sonic](https://github.com/metal-stack/metal-roles/tree/master/partition/roles/sonic) role.
+Create an `input.yaml` file with config variables.
 Then run

 ```bash